Shopper's World

-Shopper's World is a retail park in Framingham, Massachusetts.
-The original facility (spelled Shoppers' World) is of historical significance as one of the first suburban shopping malls in the United States upon opening in 1951; it was demolished and replaced by the current open-air facility in 1994.
+Shopper's World is an open-air shopping center in Framingham, Massachusetts.
+The original facility (spelled Shoppers' World) is of historical significance as one of the first suburban shopping malls in the United States upon opening in 1951; though it had a central courtyard and covered walkways, it was not fully indoor.
+The original structure was demolished and replaced by the current open-air facility in 1994.
 The retail park, with the adjacent Natick Mall in Natick, are major components of the Golden Triangle shopping district in the center of MetroWest, situated between Route 9 and Route 30.